u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 .. note::

-  Setting a proper :option:`--db-filter <odoo-bin --db-filter>` is an important part of securing your deployment.
+  Setting a proper :option:`--db-filter <Thrive Bureau ERP-bin --db-filter>` is an important part of securing your deployment.
   Once it is correctly working and only matching a single database per hostname, it is strongly recommended to block access to the database manager screens,